omar2535/GraphQLer/README.md

 A third mode is also included for ease of use, called **run** mode — this runs both compilation and fuzzing in a single command.

-A mode in development right now is known as the **idor** mode, which will look for re-used objects that are accessible using another access token.
-This is in trial right now and requires the user to have run the *compile* and *fuzzing* mode first.
+The **idor** mode detects insecure direct object reference (IDOR) vulnerabilities by replaying compiled chains using a secondary (attacker) token and checking whether protected resources are accessible.
+It requires the *compile* and *fuzz* modes to have been run first.

 ### Compile mode